kodekloudhub/community-faq/docs/kke-100-days.md

 ### Pro and AI Plans

-You can do unlimited number of tasks per day.

 **Unlock Logic**
 * When a topic is added to **Active Practice**, you can unlock **multiple tasks on the same day**
 * Campaign topic tasks unlock **strictly in sequence**